JojoLico/Flight-Desk-Control-Demonstrator/readme.txt

-The airflow velocity is wrong, adjust the value thanks to the potentiometre on the PDB The system response is not symmetric, the crank must be readjusted and balanced If the motor drawn suddenly to much current the power supply turns off itself, recalibrate the ESC The app does mot start, install the right JAVA jdk version (provided)
+The airflow velocity is wrong, adjust the value thanks to the potentiometre on the PDB The system response is not symmetric, the crank must be readjusted and balanced If the motor drawn suddenly to much current the power supply turns off itself, recalibrate the ESC The app does not start, install the right JAVA jdk version (provided)